 - focusing on the skills and knowledge of singing, playing, composing, and appraising.

 - exploring different musical instruments and building upon the children’s fluency of playing them, this also includes how to use their own bodies and voices.

 - learning and appreciating music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.

 - understanding the nine interrelated dimensions of music and how these are used when singing, playing instruments, improvising, composing, and developing original pieces and performances.

 However, at the heart of good music teaching and at the core of our school, singing lies.
-Our teaching focuses on developing the children’s ability to sing in tune and with other people.
+Our teaching focuses on developing the children’s ability to sing in tune and in harmony with other people.
 Through singing songs, children learn about the structure and organisation of music and their own voice and breath.

 To further this, Elburton Primary School’s weekly singing assemblies cover a plethora of musical genres across the year, exposing the children to different styles and nuisances of music, and the opportunity to interact with and perform them.
 Our extra-curricular school choir offers opportunities for performances in various locations across the academic year – both inside and outside of school.
 In addition to this, Years 4, 5, and 6 have classical guitar lessons taught by a specialist teacher which enable the children to deepen their musical knowledge further and develop musical instrument fluency.
 Furthermore, all children can access private lessons for guitar and keyboard in school with a specialist music teacher.
 All of these opportunities and experiences are brought together throughout the year and celebrated and performed in concerts, assemblies, and shows.